With summer winding down in Genoa, now is an ideal time to get a head start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Assured Appliance & Heating & Air can make your equipment more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to book your routine maintenance!
+Annual air conditioner maintenance from Assured Appliance & Heating & Air can make your system more efficient and help it last longer.
+We also offer handy service agreements, so you won’t forget to plan your regular service!